sonosaurus/sonobus/README.md

     ./ubuntu_get_prereqs.sh

+There are other scripts for some other distributions.
 After they are installed, build SonoBus with the following command, both the standalone application and the VST3 plugin will be built: